 After studying at Oxford as a Rhodes Scholar, graduating from Yale Law School, and clerking for Justice Byron R. White, he spent five years as associate counsel at the NAACP Legal Defense & Educational Fund, Inc., litigating a variety of civil rights cases and defending a large number of death penalty cases.
 He represented clients at trial, before state supreme courts, in the Supreme Court of the United States, and in state and federal post-conviction proceedings.
 He argued Coker v.
 Georgia, 433 U.S. 584 (1977), in which the Supreme Court declared the death penalty unconstitutional for rape.
 He represented Florida Death Row inmate John Spenkelink in extensive appellate and post-conviction proceedings and represented Utah inmate Gary Gilmore's mother in seeking a stay of execution from the Supreme Court.
 Gilmore v.
 Utah, 429 U.S. 1012 (1976).
 He devised a legal challenge to lethal injection.
 Chaney v.
 Heckler, 718 F.2d 1174 (D.C.
 Cir.
 1983), rev'd 470 U.S. 821 (1985).

-At Williams & Connolly LLP since 1978, and a partner from 1981 to 2014, Mr. Kendall continues his practice as Of Counsel to the firm.
+At Williams & Connolly LLP since 1978, and a partner from 1981 to 2014, Mr. Kendall continues his practice as Senior Counsel to the firm.
 He has litigated a variety of civil and criminal cases at the trial and appellate level and has had jury trials in the District of Columbia, Indiana, Maryland, Pennsylvania, Georgia, Alabama, and Minnesota.
 He has appeared in trial courts in 23 states and has argued appeals in six federal courts of appeal, seven state supreme courts, and the Supreme Court of the United States.
 David Kendall is highlighted in the 2014 edition of The Legal 500 for his “diverse practice” which “sees him representing clients across the country from Maryland to Minnesota.”